‘Battlestar Galactica’ Richard Hatch Dies At Age 71 Of Pancreatic Cancer

 “Sadly, it is confirmed that Richard Hatch passed today around 1:30 p.m. after a battle with pancreatic cancer.
 I will always remember him fondly for his inspiring sense of youthful wonder, his boundless passion for creative expression, and his huge, kind heart.”

-Ronald Moore, the creator of the Battlestar Galactica revival expressed his sympathy at the passing of Richard Hatch.
+Ronald Moore, the creator of the Battlestar Galactica revival, expressed his sympathy at the passing of Richard Hatch.

 “Richard Hatch was a good man, a gracious man, and a consummate professional.
 His passing is a heavy blow to the entire BSG family.”